abcxyz/actions/.github/README.md

 will only have the `workflow_call` trigger.

 Example:
-* `.github/workflows/want-lgtm-all.yml` - The reusable workflow for checking WANT_LGTM=all.
+* `.github/workflows/maybe-build-docker.yml` - The reusable workflow for
+  building docker images.
-* `.github/workflows/.want-lgtm-all.yml` - The workflow that executes the above
+* `.github/workflows/.ci-docker-test.yml` - The workflow that executes the
-  workflow in this repository.
+  above workflow in this repository as a test.

 > [!NOTE]
 > We cannot put reusable workflows in any other location.